15+ Best Presentation Templates and Themes to Download

 John McTale

 You’ve put a lot of thought into that research project.
-You *know* it’s important, exciting, and innovative.
+You know it’s importan.
 The problem?
+Nobody else does.
+And no one is willing to fund it.
+Yet.

 So, how do you write a proposal that helps you outperform other applicants?
-Spend 10 minutes reading this guide and you’ll know exactly.

 A research proposal is a formal academic document that outlines your research project and requests support for that project: either by funding or agreeing to supervise your research.
-The main objective of a research proposal is to explain what you’re planning to research and why it’s worth researching.

 Research proposals are most commonly used in academia or across non-academic scientific organizations.

 Of course, no two research proposals are identical—in fact, those can vary greatly depending on the level of study you’re at, your field, or the exact nature of your project.
-Still, there are some general requirements that all great proposals have to meet and must-have sections to include.

 This article will focus particularly on writing research proposals for academic grants at postgraduate level or PhD applications.
 However, even if you’re writing a thesis or a dissertation proposal, most of the same rules apply—it’s just that your proposal might not have to be as detailed and comprehensive.